CalmDownKarm/sivareddydependencyparser/README.md

 ## Dependency Tagset:

 See [dep-tagset.pdf](./hindi-dependency-parser/src/master/dep-tagset.pdf) for the dependency tagset details.
-The tagset is briefly described by [1].
+The tagset is briefly described in [1].

-## Descritpion:
+## Description:

 We train and test Malt Dependency Parser [2] on Hindi ICON 2010 shared task data [3].
-We use the features word, lemma and postag (for postposition tags we lexicalise the tag by appending the word to the tag).
+We use the features word, lemma and postag (for postposition tags we lexicalize the tag by appending the word to the tag).
 You can build a better parser using other features such as morphological information, which we do not do here.

 ```
 Parser Accuracy: (Parser trained on features word, lemma and postag)

-  Labeled   attachment score: 4948 / 6588 * 100 = 75.11 %
+  Labelled   attachment score: 4948 / 6588 * 100 = 75.11 %
-  Unlabeled attachment score: 5555 / 6588 * 100 = 84.32 %
+  Unlabelled attachment score: 5555 / 6588 * 100 = 84.32 %
   Label accuracy score:       5199 / 6588 * 100 = 78.92 %

 ```